jelc53/whats-new-nextjs/posts/01_advi_kucukelbir_2017.md

 The answer is simple: *speed to convergence*.
 With the exception of Gibbs Sampling (requires us to be able to solve for conditional distributions for each parameter, which is often intractable), the VI algorithm is much faster than MCMC sampling techniques.

 Moreover, if we start with a strong prior (and therefore a good proposal family of distributions), then we are likely to converge to a posterior close to the true posterior distribution.
 Unfortunately, it is difficult to know how close.
-While some predictive methods are explored by [xx] et al. here [](), in practice normally also implement MCMC sampling to check the accuracy of our VI method.
+While some predictive methods are explored by xx et al [[3]](#useful-references), in practice normally also implement MCMC sampling to check the accuracy of our VI method.
 If "close enough" for a given model formulation, we will often then disregard the MCMC sampler and make the assumption that our VI implementation will continue to perform well on variations of our model with new data.

 ### Math intuition